Romulo-Moraes/Icewall/README.md

 git clone https://github.com/Romulo-Moraes/icewall.git
 ```

-If you don't, you can download the zip file directly on the `code` button above the source tree.
+If you don’t, you can download the ZIP file directly using the `Code` button above the source tree.
 ### Setting up the CMake build system
-The icewall project uses the CMake exclusively to build the controller program.
-If you don't have it installed on your machine, search on web how to install it on your distribution.
+The Icewall project uses CMake exclusively to build the controller program.
+If you don’t have it installed, search online for instructions on installing it for your distribution.

 ```sh
 # Arch Linux based distributions